pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 ### Section 1 - Onboarding
-*show examples in the 'Workshop' group on Loomio*
+*show examples in the “Workshop” group on Loomio*

 **Internally**